areedv/narvan/workspace/narvan/README.md

 # Manual notebook

 ## Set-up
-Basic set up on a plain host (this might be simpler when using a TF docker container?)
+Basic set up on a plain host (this might be simpler when using one of the docker containers provided by tensorflow?)

 ### Anaconda
-Download from https://www.anaconda.com/products/individual and run the script
+Download from [this site](https://www.anaconda.com/products/individual) and run the script.

 ### Create a new conda environment and activate it
 ```bash